IIlllII/bitbreeds-webrtc/README.md

 ### TODO
 - Fix SCTP to something sane (right now it is my own hack of a thing)
-- Figure out why I trigger bad congestion/flow control response in browsers
+- Figure out why I trigger bad congestion/flow control response in browsers (see SCTP issue above)
 - Look into async DTLS some more
 - Scale down the excessive (but very practical) amount copying.